max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

 3. **Secure with screws:**
    - Insert 2x M3 x 8mm hex screws through the strap into the M3 heat set inserts
    - **⚠️ CRITICAL:** Tighten screws VERY GENTLY - just slightly snug
-   - **Do NOT fully tighten** - this will warp and damage the ESP32-S3 PCB
+   - **Do NOT fully tighten** - this will warp and damage the ESP32-S3 PCB#it's normal to have a large gap between the strap and back case#
    - After tightening, check from the side to ensure PCB is NOT bent or warped

 4. **Verify installation:**
    - ESP32-S3 should be held securely but NOT bent
-   - Pin headers should be exposed and accessible
+   - Pin headers should be exposed and accessible#a few pins will be covered, but thouse are not used#
    - PCB should be completely flat (no warping)

 ![ESP32-S3 mounted to back cover](../images/assembly/step12_esp32_mounted.jpg)